 Although the majority of commuting trips in the town are by private automobile, Teaneck is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Teaneck area by reducing both traffic and air pollution.

 Teaneck is an extremely ethnically-diverse town.
 The people who call Teaneck home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Teaneck residents report their race to be White, followed by Black or African-American.
 Teaneck also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.68% of the town’s residents.
-Important ancestries of people in Teaneck include German, Russian, Italian, and Irish.
+People of Hispanic or Latino origin account for 20.11% of the town’s residents.
+Important ancestries of people in Teaneck include Italian, Polish, Russian, and Irish.

 The most common language spoken in Teaneck is English.
-Other important languages spoken here include Spanish and Hebrew.
+Other important languages spoken here include Spanish and Urdu.